oracle-livelabs/goldengate/goldengate-microservices23ai-modern/patching/patching.md

     ![Open Administration Service](./images/03-14-admin-service.png " ")

-15. If prompted, log in as oggadmin and copy from the password_file.txt.
+15. If prompted, log in as oggadmin and provide the password from password_file.txt.

 16. Once connected, restart the **EWEST** Extract and the **REAST** Replicat.